-Students will be asked to complete the Department of Social Work Exit Survey form when they receive a graduation application.
-All responses are confidential (i.e., distributed and collected by support staff and are anonymous).
+Students will be asked to complete the Department of Social Work Exit Survey at the end of the program via Survey Monkey.
+All responses are confidential.
 The information is sought to assist the Director and Faculty to assess student satisfaction and student learning and to consider suggestions for program modification.